Tatra marmot: Summer activity

 The summer activity of the marmot begins around April and May and lasts until the second half of September or the first half of October.
 The earliest emergence of marmots on the surface has been observed on April 22, while the latest on May 10.
 This period lasts 139–158 days (or 139–161), with an average of 148 (or 150.7).

 The first spring activity after awakening from winter hibernation is associated with the mating season. the estrous cycle typically occurs in the second decade of May.
 Mating takes place both inside and outside the burrow.
 Gestation lasts about 33 days, and the young are born in the second decade of June.
-Usually, from 1 to 6 offspring are born, most commonly from 2 to 3.
+Usually, from one to six offspring are born, most commonly from two to three.
 They remain under the care of the female in the burrow until the second half of July.
-They start consuming solid food at the age of 8 weeks.
-They will only become independent after 3–4 years when they reach sexual maturity.
+They start consuming solid food at the age of eight weeks.
+They will only become independent after three to four years when they reach sexual maturity.

 The beginning of summer activity is also marked by the search for new locations.
 Marmots migrate up to a distance of 3000 meters.

 During the summer period, marmots spend their time foraging (43.9%) and patrolling the territory (40.3%).
 Other activities such as moving, gathering winter supplies, digging and tidying burrows, playing, hygiene, typically account for only 8.9% of their time.
 Spending time inside the burrow during the day constitutes an average of 6.9%.

 There are three different types of contacts between marmots.
 The locomotor contact is the most common, followed by acoustic and visual contact.